maltedudd/feed2mastodon/README.md

 ## Usage
 Feel free to change the script however you like, so that it fits to your feeds. getFeedAndPostToMastodon_tsde-special.php is an example for a special feed from tagesschau.de, which appends hashtags to the standard-post.
+The last guid of the posted feed-item is stored in a text-file last_entry_mastofeed.txt.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first